japila-books/apache-spark-internals/docs/scheduler/SchedulerBackend.md

 *Default parallelism*, i.e. a hint for the number of tasks in stages while sizing jobs

-Used exclusively when `TaskSchedulerImpl` is requested for the xref:scheduler:TaskSchedulerImpl.adoc#defaultParallelism[default parallelism]
+Used exclusively when `TaskSchedulerImpl` is requested for the scheduler:TaskSchedulerImpl.md#defaultParallelism[default parallelism]

 | getDriverLogUrls
 a| [[getDriverLogUrls]]